Kryvyi Rih metropolitan area: USSR

 Before the onset second world war the works operated 3 blast furnaces (of 3,160m3) and 2 open hearth furnaces along with a heat and power Kryvorizhstal, in 1941 a blooming mill of 1.7 million tonnes p.a. and a fourth blast furnace and a third open hearth furnace came on line shortly before nazi occupation.

+World War II

 Prior to occupation by German military forces equipment and workers were evacuated to Nizhny Tagil in Siberia.
 During the German administration (from the 14th of August 1941 to the 22nd of February 1944), the Kryvorizhstal was destroyed.

+Post-war period

 After the recapture of the area the complex was rebuilt, and continued to grow again; blast furnace No.7 was built in 1962, in 1970 blast furnace No.8 was built making the Kryvorizhstal the largest in Europe, and in 1974 blast furnace No.9 was opened the biggest in the world with a volume of 5000m3.